Photo by Hotel Felicidad and Villa Angela

 The City of Vigan is truly an exceptional attraction in the Philippines you don’t want to miss out on.
 Although it’s a popular tourist spot in the Ilocos Region for day trips, it’s quite a special experience to be able to stay in Vigan for a night or two.

 Despite endless modernization in the country and throughout the world, Vigan City, through tremendous efforts, remains a well-preserved nostalgia of a bygone era.
 It is a host of cultural and historical importance, a heritage site of Ilocanos and Filipinos.

-Our top ten list of the best hotels in Vigan is a mix of contemporary and traditional accommodation.
-It is able to suit different preferences and also address the various needs of travelers.
+Our top ten list of the best hotels in Vigan is a mix of contemporary and traditional accommodations.
+If you're looking for more options like cheap hotels in Vigan and pet-friendly hotels in Vigan, check out our collection of Vigan hotels for booking.
 No matter what hotel you end up staying in, you can expect to receive unique Ilocano hospitality.

 Best Palawan Guide: Top Tours, Where to Stay, How to Get Around

 20 Most Beautiful Sandbars in the Philippines: White Sand, Longest, Vanishing

 11 Best Santorini-Like Resorts in the Philippines: Near Manila, Cebu, Palawan, Vigan

 15 Best Tropical Bali-Like Resorts in the Philippines: Near Manila, Siargao, Cebu, Bohol

 Other interesting articles